Best Fish for Freshwater Aquarium: Top 20 Species for Beginners (2026)

 Care Tips:

-• Males more colorful than females
+• Males are dramatically more colorful than females

-• Prefer planted tanks with hiding spots
+• Prefer planted tanks with some hiding spots

 11. Harlequin Rasbora – Elegant Schooling Fish